-Salzburg on a Budget Guide with 2-Day Itinerary
+Best of Salzburg on a Budget 2 Day Itinerary

 If you’ve read my See Italy and Austria in 2 Weeks then you’re here to read how to spend 2 amazing days in Salzburg on a budget, yes?
 Great!
-Here I will break down my perfect 2-day Salzburg (and Hallstatt) itinerary perfect for any first-time traveler, budget or not.
-I have done this suggested travel myself as a solo, budget, female traveler so, yes, these two fabulous days in Salzburg can be done!
+Here I will break down my 2-day Salzburg (with Hallstatt) itinerary perfect for any first-time traveler, budget or not.
+I have done this suggested travel myself as a solo, budget, female traveler so, yes, these two fabulous days in Salzburg can be done.

 Booking Resources for Your Innsbruck Itinerary Success!